 GTC 2021 conference offers several opportunities to learn more about the intersection of HPC, AI and Data Science.
-Join your peers through a variety of talks, tutorials, posters, and meet-the-experts hangouts across topics such as OpenACC and programming languages, developer tools and industry-specific research and applications.
-This year's GTC conference will be a digital conference with both live and on-demand recordings and materials.
-Registration is FREE!
-Learn more.
+Browse through a variety of talks, tutorials, posters, and meet-the-experts hangouts across topics such as OpenACC and programming languages, developer tools and industry-specific research and applications.
+This year's GTC conference was a digital conference with on-demand recordings now available.
+Registration for NVIDIA's developer program is required to view content.

 Connect with the Experts